 Orca trainers also appear to have ignored the attacks and incidents that have taken place at SeaWorld parks over the past forty years, even though rumors implied that SeaWorld was consulting with Russian trainers on their “experienced methods.”
 Images of the Mosquarium trainers show them distressingly close to the orcas’ heads and jaws.

 While one trainer has attempted to swim with Juliet, it is clear they have not desensed the other two to their presence in the water: in a vlog uploaded by DragoPlay on September 12th, a trainer slips off the main stage and into the water during a performance, accidentally landing on an orca’s head.
 While he was able to scramble out, the other two orcas’ agitated reactions require no further elaboration.

 Whether the trainers can learn fast enough to prevent a tragedy before Mosquarium’s first anniversary, has yet to be seen.
 It will take a steep learning curve for staff, and even the Russian public, to consider whether keeping nature’s top marine apex predator contained in a blue box was a good marketing idea.
 In the meantime, while they try to figure that out, visitors’ mobile devices will continue to film and snap away.

-Thanks to two anonymous sources for providing translations and additional information, and gathering the Instagram videos, respectively.
+Thanks to two anonymous sources for providing translations and additional information.
 Additional thanks for liberate_cetaceans on Instagram for sharing the original vlog.